 - In terms of biodiversity, Nepal is one of the richest countries in the world.
 It is rightfully called Amazon of Asia due to the unique variety of species found in Nepal.

 - Kathmandu, capital of Nepal, is the living cultural museum of the world.
-Kathmandu valley alone has seven UNESCO’s World Heritage Cultural sites within a radius of 15 kilometers.
+Kathmandu valley alone has seven UNESCO’s World Heritage Cultural sites within a radius of 15 kilometres.

 - Nepal has 8 out of 10 of the world’s highest mountains, including the world highest Mount Everest standing 8848 meters high.
 Mount Everest is called Sagarmatha in Nepali and Chomolungma by the local Sherpas and Tibetans.